jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

     | sed 's/30s/60s/g' > /tmp/file.yaml
 ```

 Now we have in this file all intervals set to 60s.
 Here an example of the job for scraping node_exporter.
 Notice there are many jobs.
-This one (node_expoerter) is the only one we change in our experiment.
-And finally we change all of them to 60s.

 ```yaml
 - job_name: serviceMonitor/openshift-monitoring/node-exporter/0